unrealwork/atsd-use-cases/tutorials/workshop/sonar.md

 #### Home page

-On the home page of SonarQube you can see a list of projects added to the system with brief statistics for each project: the version of the build, number of lines in the code, number of bugs, vulnerabilities, and code smells, date of the last analysis:
+On the home page of SonarQube, you can see a list of projects added to the system with brief statistics for each project: the version of the build, number of lines in the code, number of bugs, vulnerabilities, and code smells, date of the last analysis:

 ![Sonar Home Page](./images/sonar-home-page.png)